-A detailed risk matrix is reviewed and updated by the Company's Audit Committee, on behalf of the Board, twice yearly.
+A detailed risk matrix is reviewed by the Audit Committee on behalf of the Board twice a year.
 The principal risks and uncertainties faced by the Company relate to the nature of its objectives and strategy as an investment company and the markets in which it invests.

-There were no changes to the Company's risk management systems during the year and no significant failings or weaknesses were identified from the Board's most recent risk review.
+There were no changes to the Company's risk management processes during the year and no significant failings or weaknesses were identified from the Board's most recent risk review.